ppetrovtv/pine_script_docs/source/Bar_states.rst

 .. image:: images/Chart_barstate_1.jpg

-The script draws red and blue symbols under the first and the last bars accordingly and puts 'h' on the top of the historical bars; background of the new bars will be highlighted green, and the real-time bars will be colored black.
+The script draws red and blue symbols under the first and the last bars accordingly and puts 'h' on the top of the historical bars.
+Background of the new bars will be highlighted green, and the real-time bars will be colored black.

+.. rubric:: Footnotes

+.. [#isconfirmed] Variable ``barstate.isconfirmed`` returns the state of current chart symbol data only.
+   It does not take into account any secondary symbol data requested with the ``security`` function.